 - What are the symptoms of hepatitis C infection?

-- What is the usual progression of chronic hepatitis C infection?
+- What is the contagious period for hepatitis C?

 - Who is at high risk and should be tested for hepatitis C infection?

-- What are the goals of therapy for hepatitis C infection?
+- What are the treatment guidelines for hepatitis C?

-- What are the side effects of treatment for hepatitis C infection?
+- What are the side effects of treatments for hepatitis C infection?

 - Find a local Gastroenterologist in your town

-What is the treatment for hepatitis C infection?
+What is the treatment for people with acute hepatitis C infection?